 - Parks and public amenity

 - Waste management

-The survey findings, Kitchen Discussion Guide feedback and Citizens' Forum discussions will contribute to the development of a Better Suburbs Statement which will be released in September 2018.
+The survey findings, Kitchen Discussion Guide feedback and Citizens' Forum discussions have contributed to the development of the Better Suburbs Statement.

 Day 1 - Saturday 21 July